linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

 ### Burn CD

 You can copy music, video, pictures, or mirror files to a CD or DVD through the burning feature.
+Please prepare a CD or DVD disc and a device with recording function in order to perform the following operations.
 The ISO9660 file system supports all CD and DVD formats, while the UDF file system only supports some CD formats.

 <table class="block1">
 <tr>